State College Fake ID Attorney

 Fake ID Charges Are Crimes of Dishonesty (Crimen Falsi)

-Fake ID offenses are considered crimen falsi, or crimes involving dishonesty, fraud, or deceit.
+While Fake ID offenses are often filed as a summary offense, they are slightly more severe or negative on a criminal record because they are considered crimen falsi, or crimes involving dishonesty, fraud, or deceit.
 This places them in the same legal category as theft, forgery, and perjury.
 Unlike other student-related offenses such as underage drinking, DUI, or minor marijuana possession — which some employers may overlook — a conviction for a dishonesty-based offense can seriously jeopardize your job prospects, particularly in fields like finance, law, education, or government service.

 How to Avoid a Fake ID Conviction